WHO IS CARLA TO HARRY STYLES? Everything You Need to Know

 If “Carla’s Song” has got you curious about the rest of the album, here is a quick overview.
 Kiss All The Time.
 Disco, Occasionally. is Harry’s fourth studio album and his first release since Harry’s House in 2022.
 It contains 12 tracks, led by the single “Aperture,” and has been described by critics as a more mature, reflective record that blends his signature pop sensibility with disco, funk, and introspective songwriting.

-According to Grazia Daily, other standout tracks include “Coming Up Roses” and “Season 2 Weightless,” both of which have already become fan favourites.
+Other standout tracks include “Coming Up Roses” and “Season 2 Weightless,” both of which have already become fan favourites.
 Harry will also be taking the album on a massive world tour from May through December 2026, with residencies in Amsterdam, London, Sao Paulo, Mexico City, New York, Melbourne, and Sydney.
 In New York alone, he is set to perform 30 consecutive nights at Madison Square Garden, reclaiming his record for the most consecutive nights at the venue.

 The album is available to stream now on Spotify and Apple Music.